Adamrabout/Adamrabout/README.md

 - 🌱 **I’m currently sharpening my skills in modern frameworks and libraries**

-- 👨‍💻 **I’m looking to collaborate on innovative projects that intersect with the automotive industry as I have a huge passion about cars.
+- 👨‍💻 **I’m looking to collaborate on innovative projects that intersect with the automotive industry as I have a huge passion for cars.
 If you are down, let's connect!**

-- 💬 **Ask me about my career change**
+- 💬 **LET'S CHAT -** **Ask me about my career change**

 - 📄 **MY EXPERIENCES -** Know about my experiences **[Resume](https://docs.google.com/document/d/1slxqB564sxghRZot8erRjvWLFsp740WU/edit?usp=sharing&ouid=114964691915252297622&rtpof=true&sd=true)**